 The next step is to set up secure payment options.
 Ideally, you’ll need to provide the following:

 WooCommerce provides PayPal by default, and also has a gateway to handle credit card payments directly on your store.
 All you need to do, is setup the needed payment gateways.

-You also have the ‘Cash On Delivery’ option (a must have payment option for any restaurant delivery service), which allows you to create and dispatch an order which will be paid for by the customer upon delivery.
+You also have the ‘Cash On Delivery’ option (a must have a payment option for any restaurant delivery service), which allows you to create and dispatch an order which will be paid for by the customer upon delivery.

 Allowing a Pick Up Option

-The Local Pickup Plus extension for WooCommerce allows customers a take out option of purchased menu items.
+The Local Pickup Plus extension for WooCommerce allows customers a take-out option of purchased menu items.
 That is to say, a customer can come to the restaurant location and pick up his/her order.
 This extension also allows you to offer a discount on local pick-up/take out orders.
 You need to use this extension to provide a local pickup option.